VacCrow/vaccrow.github.io/guides/savages/pandaemonium/P8S_Part2.md

 ___

 + **<u>End of Days</u>:**
 4 clones will appear outside the arena with 2 clones on the West side and 2 clones on the East side.
-Each clone will face a different row and two clones on one side cannot be on adjacent rows.
+Each clone will face a different row and the two first rows cannot have clones on the same side.
 The West clones will fire first then will the East clones.
 Their attack is a line AoE, as wide as a row, dealing <span class='magic'>magical damage</span> and applying a <span class='debuff'>Damage Down</span>.

 ___

++ **<u>Limitless Desolation</u>:**
+*Hephaistos* will attack 4 times in a row, 1 Tank/Healer and 1 DPS per attack dealing <span class='magic'>magical damage</span> and applying a <span class='debuff'>Magic Vulnerability Up</span> and a <span class='debuff'>Fire Resistance Down II</span> for 9 seconds.
+After each attack, 2 towers will spawn, 1 on the left side and 1 on the right side.
+These towers resolve after 10 seconds.
+Furthermore, 8 seconds after being hit, that player will drop an AoE on the ground.

 </div>